cereniyim/cereniyim.github.io/index.md

 # About Me

 Recently [changed careers](https://towardsdatascience.com/why-i-decided-to-become-a-data-scientist-eec6f8cd435e?source=friends_link&sk=ea90fc26db800fcf4611d37942b23508) and growing as a data scientist.
-Former SAP consultant with 4 years of work experience.
-2 years of work experience in project management and team lead roles.
-Participated in three SAP projects at times working remotely.
-I am currently a regular contributor to the [Towards Data Science publication on Medium](https://towardsdatascience.com/@cereniyim).
+Currently focusing on deep learning with Practical Deep Learning for Coders course on [fast.ai](https://www.fast.ai/), and contributing regularly to the [Towards Data Science publication on Medium](https://towardsdatascience.com/@cereniyim).
+Also, former SAP consultant with 4 years of work experience including project management and team lead roles spanning over 2 years.
+Participated in 3 SAP projects, at times working remotely.

 ### Contact